Not long ago, I posted about Nintendo Labo on social media.

 They were pretty basic, but entertaining.

-My daughter still enjoyed playing with them, but she definitely had more fun creating the Toy-Cons and figuring out how everything works.
+My daughter still enjoyed playing with them, but she definitely had more fun creating the Toy-Cons and figuring out how everything works then playing the actual games.

 (This is her nature, anyway, so that might be more about my kid than the games.)